Bryan Gould: Parliamentary career

 Having fought the seat unsuccessfully in February 1974, Gould was elected Labour MP for Southampton Test in October 1974 and held it until 1979.
 He worked as a television journalist from 1979 to 1983, and was then elected as MP for Dagenham from 1983, holding the seat until he resigned on 17 May 1994.

 Gould was a member of Neil Kinnock's Shadow Cabinet, serving first as Shadow Chief Secretary to the Treasury, then as spokesman on Trade and Industry, the Environment, and later on Heritage.
 In 1992 he founded the Full Employment Forum.
 Later that year he was defeated in the leadership election to succeed Kinnock after the general election, which Labour had lost to the Conservative Party for the fourth election in succession.
 John Smith won the leadership contest, but Gould resigned from Smith's Shadow Cabinet on 27 September 1992 when the Shadow Cabinet rejected a referendum on the Maastricht Treaty and in protest against Labour's support for the European Exchange Rate Mechanism.
 He resigned his parliamentary seat in May 1994 when he was about to return to New Zealand.

 After Parliament

 In July 1994, Gould returned to New Zealand and became Vice-Chancellor of the University of Waikato, serving until his retirement in 2004.
 In this position, Gould was instrumental in initiating The Great Race, a rowing race for Waikato University against international universities on the Waikato River.
 The Bryan Gould Cup for the women's eights race is named after him.

+In August 1995, Gould was commissioned by the London Evening Standard to write an article on Tony Blair's leadership, in which he accused Blair of having "given up" his socialist ideals and being "solely interested in power", which would lead to "massive problems in office".
+However, the newspaper initially mistakenly published another article under Gould's name, received by fax at the same time, submitted anonymously by Nick Howard, the 19-year-old son of the then Home Secretary, Michael Howard.
+This led to an apology from the newspaper's editor, Stewart Steven.

 In the 2005 Queen's Birthday Honours, Gould was appointed a Companion of the New Zealand Order of Merit, for services to tertiary education.
 In October 2006, he was awarded an honorary doctorate by the University of Waikato.
-He is a board member of TVNZ.
+He served as a board member of TVNZ between 2004 and 2007.